blastlab/SSL_connection/README.md

 # Connecting by SSL Sockets using self-signed certificates

+This library is developed to make [SSLContext](https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html) initialization easier.
+It may be used in Android applications as well.
+See more about self-signed SSL certificates and possible uses in IoT on [our blog](http://blog.blastlab.co/post/103564752561/security-in-iot).

 ## Creating certificate for server

 Our keystore will keep pair of public and private key.
 It can be generated with command: It can be generated with this sample command in /src/main/resources of our server application: